oracle-livelabs/oci/jde-fullstack-dr/switchover-plan/switchover-plan.md

 ## Introduction

 In this lab, we will create a DR Switchover plan and customize the plan with the additional steps.
 Ashburn is the primary region and Phoenix is the standby region.
-FSDR provides two types of plan
+FSDR provides below types of plans.

 - Switchover (Maintenance/Planned Disaster Recovery)
 - Failover   (Actual Disaster Recovery/Unplanned)